SahooSila/HeroSolutions-AI/HoLs/README.md

      <li>In the Browse tab type 'RestSharp'</li>
        <img src="http://139.59.61.161/MSWorkshop2019/Invoke_StarterKit/6.PNG" alt="image" style="max-width:100%;">
        <br>
+<h2>Code Summary</h2>
+<p>In this application we are having seven C# classes which will deals with their corresponding modules and functionalities, the Facade Class is used as the intermediate class between these seven classes and the HomeController, were the HomeController manages all the views and these C# classes. </p>
-<h2>The following are the guidelines to work on the Computer Vision API</h2>
+<h2>Getting Started with the coding part - The following are the guidelines to work on the Computer Vision API</h2>
 <h3>Converting an Image into Base64 Data</h3>
-<p>The following code converts the Base64 image data into an Byte Array</p>
+<p>The StorageHandler Class consists of many functions which are used to handle all the database functionalities, also a function called 'SaveToFile' which is used to store the base64 image data into an byte array.
+The following code converts the Base64 image data into an Byte Array. </p>
 <ol>
   <strong>
   	<li>Paste the below code in 'StorageHandler.cs', (i.e) below the comment 'Paste the 'StorageHandler' Class code here...'</li>